yguitton/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >    > > <solution-title>Hints</solution-title>
 >    > >
 >    > > 1.
 None ;)
 >    > > 2.
 You can also use greater than or less than symbols in your expression.
-You can filter on two lines using  logical operators e.g. and.
+You can filter on two lines using  logical operators like `and`.
 >    > > 3.
 Keep increasing the count until no results are returned
 >    > > 4.
 The number of lines returned indicates the number of medals won by long-named athletes, to
 >    > >    find out how many different athletes have such a name, we can use the {% tool [Count - occurrences of each record](Count1) %}